6 Change Management Stages

 In this stage, the change is managed and moves forward.
 Recognize that all will not go perfectly.
 Change always takes longer than anticipated.
 Change activities are ignored as employees tackle their day-to-day responsibilities.

 Maintain constancy of purpose.
 The organizational systems must be redesigned to support the change.
-Provide recognition and rewards (positive consequences) for people who exhibit the changed behaviors.
+Provide recognition and rewards (positive consequences) for people who exhibit changed behaviors.
 Fire people who don't participate in and support the changes sooner rather than allowing them to remain and poison your progress.

 Stage 6: Integration